 Check if you have hard or soft water before continuing!

 This is one of the most important considerations when deciding which shampoo bar to go for.
 If you are in the UK check your postcode HERE before you do anything else then once you know if you have soft or hard water please read on.
+For international customers, please check your local authority for more details of your water hardness level if you do not already know.

 Traditional Shampoo Bars (suitable for soft water) – see them HERE